Health and Beauty Benefits of Rice Bran Oil for Seniors

-Research has been done on the effect of rice bran oil on postmenopausal women.
-Studies show that more than 90% of women who took the rice bran oil supplements reported a reduction in hot flashes and other annoying menopausal symptoms.
+Research conducted on the effect of rice bran oil on postmenopausal women shows that more than 90% of women who took the rice bran oil supplements reported a reduction in hot flashes and other annoying menopausal symptoms.

 Lowering Cholesterol Level

 The WHO acknowledges that rice bran oil has the best monounsaturated, polyunsaturated, and saturated fatty acids compared to other oils.
 This balance in fatty acids means to lower your cholesterol levels because the beneficial forms of cholesterol prevent LDL or bad cholesterol in the body.
-It can help reduce atherosclerosis and subsequent problems such as heart attack and seniors’ stroke.
+It can help reduce atherosclerosis, subsequent heart attack, and seniors’ stroke problems.

 Preventing Various Cancers

-Rice and its by-products have been studied for a long time because of their ability to reduce cancer risk in old age.
+Rice and its by-products have fascinated researchers for a long time because of their ability to reduce cancer risk in old age.
 Research shows that rice bran oil has a unique power to prevent colorectal cancer.
 Many studies show that rice bran oil has anti-cancer activity against breast cancer and skin cancer in seniors.

 In 2017, the International Journal of Molecular Sciences published an article showing the anti-cancer activity of rice bran oil against gastrointestinal cancer.
 In addition to reducing inflammation, this oil prevents cell proliferation.